 Our fourth night on the river, we pulled off on a rocky beach and made camp right next to the river.
 Here, the views were wide open and beautiful.
 We made a fire and watched the sun go down, the four of us sitting in silence next to the crackling fire.
 The days had turned into a rhythm; get up, make breakfast, drink coffee, float the river, make camp, make fire, eat dinner, stargaze, go to sleep.

 That night, I crawled into my tent.
 It was the first night the weather really cooperated, so I didn’t put a fly on.
 I left it by my side in case a storm rolled in during the night.
 But no storm came.
 I stared through the mesh of the tent and watched the stars pass overhead.
 I felt thankful and blessed to be in such a beautiful and untouched landscape.
-With no roads for miles around, anyone within fifty miles of me was there because they had worked for it.
+With no roads for miles around, anyone who was within fifty miles of me was there because they had worked for it.
 This was a landscape that didn’t allow people to pass through easily.

 I heard a roar of whitewater as we rounded the bend.
 This was our take out.
 If I missed the pullout and went into the rapids, I would be cast passed the point of no return, hurled into an exit-less gorge with a series of challenging whitewater rapids that was well beyond my skill to navigate.
 I paddled hard to the bank, and made it with a sigh of relief, just above the rapids.